What is CA Signed Certificate and How to Get It for a Website?

 How does a CA Certificate Work?

 In simple words, a digital security certificate is a credential that is responsible for validating the legitimacy of an entity it is issued to.
-It also encrypts and protects communication over the digital space, ensuring the integrity of the document signed with it while making sure no third party can tamper with the private information amidst the data transmission process.
+It also encrypts and protects communication over the digital space, ensuring the integrity of the document signed with it while ensuring no third party can tamper with the private information amidst the data transmission process.

 A digital certificate encompasses all the details about an organization or a website to which the CA issues it.
 Usually, the details include its name, organization, address, domain name, public key, certificate issue and expiry date, and other important details.
-Apart from this, it also contains the name of the issuing CA and its digital signature.
-The digital signature is written proof that a trusted CA has issued the certificate and no other party has modified it.

 So now that we know how a CA certificate proves the legitimacy of a website or organization let us shed some light on how to get CA Certificate.